 To reflect the fact that Curtin is an Australian university, they did a splendid job of transplanting the Curtin architectural model to Sarawak.
 However, this was not done wholesale as they sought to combine the Australian architecture with traditional Sarawakian elements for a hybrid look that is distinctly Curtin Sarawak.

 The planners also sought to amalgamate modern technology with the campus' unique architecture and traditional flavour.
-Buildings incorporate high-tech materials and passive solar design to take advantage of the environment, and at the same time, are oriented to give the campus the overall appearance of a pua kumbu, Sarawak's traditional woven fabric.
+Buildings incorporate high-tech materials and passive solar design to take advantage of the environment.

-Realistically, students at Curtin Sarawak can find everything they need on the campus.
-In addition to the library and laboratories, there is The Learning Centre for academic support, study areas, a choice of food outlets, student lounge, banking facilities, campus bookshop, convenience store, health and first aid centre, surau and public transport.
+Students at Curtin Sarawak can find everything they need on the campus.
+In addition to the library and laboratories, there is academic support, study areas, a choice of food outlets, student lounge, postal and banking facilities, campus bookshop, convenience store, health and first aid centre, Islamic Centre, and public transport.

 They also have access to recreational facilities such as the multipurpose Recreation and Event Centre which houses an indoor basketball court, badminton courts and gym facilities, as well as a football field, rugby pitch, outdoor basketball court, tennis courts and indoor volleyball cum futsal court.

 As the campus has grown well beyond its original confines, and consequently finding one's way around the place become more complex, the campus is segmented into six precincts.
-For easier identification, the precincts are named after birds found in northern Sarawak, with associated colour codes and signage.
+For easier identification, the precincts are named after birds found in northern Sarawak (and possibly on the campus itself), with associated colour codes and signage.
 All the precincts are linked via an extensive system of covered walkways.

 A large man-made lake is the focus of the campus around which all the core buildings are strategically aligned.
 Notwithstanding rumours of crocodiles lurking in its waters, the lake is an integral part of the campus landscape and provides an ideal backdrop for photo shoots, garden events and lakeside leisure activities.

-A state-of-the art Chancellery Building has been completed, a signature work of architecture and new campus landmark.
-Incorporating of a 400-seat lecture theatre and modern library facilities, it heralds an enrichment of campus life and the student and staff experience.
+A state-of-the art Library and Auditorium complex, a signature work of architecture and new campus landmark, has been completed.
+Incorporating a 400-seat auditorium and modern library facilities, it heralds an enrichment of campus life and the student and staff experience.